Building political power for animals.

 -

-Funding local and statewide animal-protection policy campaigns, ballot initiatives, and the political infrastructure that makes durable wins possible.
+Local and statewide campaigns, ballot initiatives, and the political infrastructure that makes durable wins possible.

 -